smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 The GitHub UI displays the image when I select the file.

 To edit the image, I upload the .svg file to excalidraw.com again.
-Since I embedded the scence, the diagram is loaded back into the editor and I can carry on editting it.
+Since I embedded the scene, the diagram is loaded back into the editor and I can carry on editing it.
 Export it again and add it back to the repo.

 ## Version Control